 How to Protect Against Collateral Damage

-This is the last and final newsletter before the upcoming Hormones and Beyond 2021.
-I hope that you have enjoyed the commentary of these newsletters.
-They are an introduction as to what will be presented at Hormones and Beyond in 2 weeks.
-My primary focus on Friday will address reversal of DM and CVD.
-My other focus on Sunday will address treatment and prevention of cancer.
-I have spent the entire last year amassing hundreds of articles that I felt to be of significant importance for all of us to know and understand.
+My primary focus will address reversal of DM and CVD.
+My other focus will address treatment and prevention of cancer.
+I have spent an entire year amassing hundreds of articles that I felt to be of significant importance for all of us to know and understand.
 We continue to prescribe medicines that make IR, DM, CVD, and cancer worse, but we ignore the harm due to the therapeutic illusion that the benefits outweigh the risks.
 Yet we continue to ignore the plethora of data and studies demonstrating how to avoid these risks and protect against DM, CVD, and cancer.
 The last newsletter ended with articles demonstrating how thyroid optimization can reverse plaque, decrease IMT, improve all lipoproteins, blood pressure, and CVD events.
 Recommendations were made that within the normal range of thyroid function, levels in the higher range of normal were conducive to CVD protection and low normal levels to increased CVD risk, further emphasizing the need for optimal levels of thyroid in contrast to normal or low normal levels.
 Despite the plethora of data proving benefits of thyroid hormone in improving all lipid and CVD parameters and reversing plaque, the cardiovascular world ignores this data in favor of utilizing cholesterol-lowering medication instead.
 Let’s take a final look at benefit vs. risk.

 Statins increase the risk of diabetes, IR, cancer, CAC, dyslipidemia, BMI, and NAFLD.
 “Yes, but the benefits outweigh the risks.”
 Nonsense, no they don’t.
 Yes, they do decrease CVD events by 2-3% ARR.
 However, what is on the other side of the coin that we miss and ignore?
 How can we prevent the collateral damage?
 Testosterone prevents and reverses DM, IR, cancer, CAC, dyslipidemia, BMI, and NAFLD, the opposite of statins.
 Statins also significantly suppress free and total testosterone levels.
 So does metformin (I’ll show those studies).
 So, then, why can’t we give them both together?
 Could you imagine the pandemonium if testosterone increased CAC, DM, cancer, dyslipidemia, BMI, and NAFLD as do statins?
 Testosterone reverses all those complications, yet it is completely ignored by the cardiovascular and endocrine world.
 And statins suppress testosterone levels that make it worse.
 Assuming the correct type of testosterone is administered, CVD outcomes and plaque reversal are so much better with testosterone than with any cholesterol medication.
 Yet testosterone is ignored/denigrated whereas cholesterol medications are wonder drugs and life changers.
 I will review the RCTs demonstrating the ARR reduction of 50-100% with HRT.